AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 You might also hear the terms **server-side** and **client-side** code, especially in the content of web development.
 Client-side code is code that is run on the user's computer--when a web page is viewed, the page's client-side code is downloaded, then run and displayed by the browser.
 In this module, we are explicitly talking about **client-side JavaScript**.

 Server-side code, on the other hand, is run on the server, then its results are downloaded and displayed in the browser.
 Examples of popular server-side web languages include PHP, Python, Ruby, ASP.NET and...
 JavaScript!
 JavaScript can also be used as a server-side language, for example, in the popular Node.js environment--you acn find out more about the server-side JavaScript in Mozilla's [Dynamic Websites - Server-side programming](https://developer.mozilla.org/en-US/docs/Learn/Server-side) topic.
 (This will also be a folder I intend to create inside the **My_Learning_Port** folder.)

+### Dynamic versus static code

+The word **dynamic** is used to describe both client-side JavaScript, and server-side languages--it refers to the ability to update the display of a web page/app to show different things in different circumstances, generating new content as required.
+Server-side code dynamically generates new content on the server, e.g. pulling data from a database, whereas client-side JavaSript dynamically generates new code inside the browser on the client, e.g. creating a new HTML table, filling it with data requested from the server, then displaying the table in a web page shown to the user.
+The meaning is slightly different in the two contexts, but related, and both approaches (server-side and client-side) usually work together.

+A web page with no dynamically updating content is referred to as **static**--it just shows the same content all the time.

+## How do you add JavaScript to your page?

+JavaScript is applied to your HTML page in a similar manner to CSS.
+Whereas CSS uses [`<link>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) elements to apply external stylesheets and [`<style>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/style) elements to apply internal stylesheets to HTML, JavaScript only needs one friend in the world of HTML--the [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element.
+Let's learn how this works.

+### Internal JavaScript

+1.